zapier/resthooks/posts/docs/performance.md

 The basic idea is:

-1. An event is triggered by a user.
+1. An event is triggered by a user
-2. Insert a task to deliver hooks for the event and user (very fast).
+2. Insert a task to deliver hooks for the event and user (very fast)
-3. Return a response to the user.
+3. Return a response to the user
-4. (Inside the task) Look up any existing subscriptions for the particular event and user.
+4. (Inside the task) Look up any existing subscriptions for the particular event and user
-5. (Inside the task) Loop over existing subscriptions and POST the payload (very slow).
+5. (Inside the task) Loop over existing subscriptions and POST the payload (very slow)
-6. (Inside the task) Perform any cleanup, failure, or retry logic.
+6. (Inside the task) Perform any cleanup, failure, or retry logic

 Because step 4 and 5 are moved into a task that is running in the background, it no longer blocks our response to the user.
 This maintains a high level of responsiveness for the user, increases likeliness of task success (especially when isolating and fanning out new tasks for each event and subscription) and parallelizes tasks, delivering them faster.